How to Write Career Change Resume: Examples & Tips

 As an experienced candidate, you have already gained abilities through education and experience.
 Any skills that can be used in your new career are known as transferable skills.

-In your skills section, highlight transferable skills that speak to your work ethic and ability to collaborate in a team, such as:
+In your resume skills section, highlight transferable skills that speak to your work ethic and ability to collaborate in a team, such as:

 Hard skills can also be transferable.
 Think of your technical proficiency, like research, graphic design, project management, and data analysis, among many others.